Chinese Tower: Events

 There are various regular and irregular events at the Chinese Tower.

 Many men and women in Tracht meet at 06:00 in the morning on the third Sunday of July for the annual Kocherlball, to dance folk dances and waltzes.
 This event comes from a habit of cooks, maids and servers to meet at the Chinese Tower on summer Sundays before the start of their workday, to dance together.
 The ball was established in 1880 and was first attended by around 5000 people.
 In 1904 the police forbade the Kocherlball as "unethical".
 This tradition was re-established in 1989 during the 200th anniversary of the Englischer Garten, however the ball is now held on only one Sunday in the year.
 The first re-established Kocherlball was attended by around 15 thousand people.
 The number of attendees shrank to around 10 thousand in the following years.
 In 2002 and 2013 the event was attended by about 12 thousand people and the 16th re-established ball was attended by about 15 thousand people.
 In 2014 another Kocherlball was held in Bad Tölz to celebrate the 100th anniversary of the Tölzer Kurhaus.

 As well as the Kocherlball, 21 more events were held at the Chinese Tower to celebrate the 200th anniversary of the Englischer Garten.
 At Christmas time a Christmas market is held at the Chinese Tower.

 On Sundays and public holidays in summer live music is played at the ground floor of the Chinese Tower alternating between the musical groups Rossbachtaler and Thoma.
-During good weather the musical groups also play on Wednesdays and Fridays until early morning.